holmescao/ANTS_marking_and_analysis_tools/DatasetQualityAnalysis/README.md

 ## Motion speed visualization and analysis

-Run the `visualize_speed.py` script to get the heat map and frequency histogram of the motion velocity distribution of ants in each image sequence.
+Run the `visualize_speed.py` script to get the heat map and frequency histogram of the motion Speed distribution of ants in each image sequence.

 ## Motion speed calculation